CapTen101/VLC-docs/support/faq/vlcmediaplayer.rst

 VLC Media Player
 ================

-Find all frequently asked questions by users
+Find all frequently asked questions by VLC users below;

 Does VLC support DVDs from all regions?
 +++++++++++++++++++++++++++++++++++++++